Learn the Lingo

 Internship

-Practical experience students gain (paid or unpaid) in their major while working in a professional setting.
+The practical experience students gain (paid or unpaid) in their major while working in a professional setting.

 Leave of Absence